Least Common Multiple Of 2 And 8

 Methods to Find the LCM of 2 and 8

-There are several methods to calculate the LCM of 2 and 8.
+You've got several methods worth knowing here.
 Each method offers a different perspective and can be useful depending on the context and the numbers involved.

 1. Listing Multiples

-One of the simplest methods to find the LCM is by listing the multiples of each number until you find a common multiple.
+One of the simplest methods to find the LCM is by listing the multiples of each number until you find a common multiple Not complicated — just consistent.
+Less friction, more output..

 • Steps: